imperviousinc/hnsquery/README.md

 ### PoWDoH

-PoWDoH requests the DNSSEC chain from a DoH server and verifies it by fetching the DS record from an SPV node which verifies Proof of Work.
+PoWDoH (PoW over DoH) is a technique for requesting the DNSSEC chain from a DoH server and verifying it with proof of work.
+This is done by fetching a verified DS record from an SPV node.
 DNS records & DNSSEC signatures can be transmitted over any channel.
 DoH transmits the signatures over HTTPS.

-The advantage is better censorship resistance compared to using port 53 since queries hide with other HTTPS traffic.
-Plain DNS traffic is unreliable due to middlebox inteference and they are easy to block by ISPs.
+There are some advantages to using a DoH server compared to doing recursion starting from the Handshake root zone.
+First, plain DNS traffic is unreliable on some networks due to middlebox interference.
+Using DoH, DNS queries can hide with other HTTPS traffic, while port 53 is easy to block and censor by ISPs.
+Also, it may not be possible to run a full recursive resolver on some mobile devices, especially along with an SPV node.
+On iOS, network extensions are limited to 15MB of memory.
+SPV node alone needs 40MB+, so enabling device-wide handshake recursive resolver on iOS is impossible at the moment, but this may change in the future.

-Using a forwarding resolver is faster than doing recursion since it benefits from a global cache.
-Currently, hnsq queries DNS records over DoH and re-uses tcp connections to reduce latency but performance can be improved with CHAIN queries (RFC7901).
+Using a forwarding resolver is also faster than recursion since it benefits from a global cache and uses less resources.
+Currently, this library queries DNS records over DoH.
+It re-uses TCP connections to reduce latency, but performance can be improved with CHAIN queries (RFC7901) or by implementing RFC9102 to avoid querying for DNSSEC chain completely.

-PoWDoH may improve security if the DoH server uses cert pinning & also performs DNSSEC validation because an attacker needs to compromise the DoH server (which likely uses a full node) in addition to the SPV node.

 ### TLS DNSSEC Chain Extension (RFC9102)